IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 docker images
 ```

-You should get an output similar to this.
+You should see the following images on the output (in addition to the images from previous lab).
 Notice that the base image, _openliberty/open-liberty_, is also listed.
 It was pulled as the first step of building application image.

 ```
 REPOSITORY                                                           TAG                     IMAGE ID            CREATED                SIZE